azorya/KafkaNotes/cmak.md

 **CMAK (former KafkaManager) Notes.**

 [CMAK](https://github.com/yahoo/CMAK) (former KafkaManager) is a useful tool to help with some kafka realted tasks like managing topics, browsing and monitoring.
+It is build and installed on the _kafkaqamini1_ box.

-Our steps are:
+To get it "from scratch" our steps are:

 1.  [get CMAK](#cmak_flink_one)
 2.  [build it](#cmak_flink_two)